Part of our Culinary Herb Series

 - Shelter from strong winds.

-- Successive planting every 2-3 weeks for continuous supply.
+- Successive planting every 2-3 weeks for a continuous supply.

 - Attracts beneficial insects such as wasps and other predatory insects.